 Admission to a PhD

-For candidates who do not have the required degrees to be directly admitted into the First thesis year, see admissions into Masters programmes offered by the Graduate School.
+For candidates who do not have the required degrees to be directly admitted into the First thesis year, see admissions into Master’s programmes offered by the School of Research.

 Thesis supervisor consent

 In Sociology only, the PhD application can only be reviewed if the thesis supervisor has provided you with a preliminary letter of consent and if a research unit Director has provided you with a preliminary letter of consent.

 In Economics, Law and Political science, no preliminary letter of consent is requested.

 In History, the name of the potential research supervisor must be indicated (in the “Personal statement” tab), no preliminary letter of consent is requested.